 - 1/2 teaspoon ground mustard

-- 3/4 teaspoon curry powder
+- 2 teaspoons curry powder

-- 1 tablespoon minced, peeled fresh ginger
+- 1 tablespoon fresh ginger peeled and minced

 - 1 large onion, chopped

-- 1 1/2 lbs carrots, thinly sliced
+- 2 lbs carrots, thinly sliced

-- 2 teaspoons lime juice
+- 2 teaspoons lime juice or more to taste

 - Heat the oil over medium heat.
 Add the spices and cook, stirring, for 1 minute.
 Add the ginger and stir for another minute.

-- Add the chicken broth and bring to a boil.
+- Add the broth and bring to a boil.
 Reduce heat to medium low and simmer for about 30 minutes, until the carrots are very soft.

 - Remove from heat and allow to cool briefly.
 Puree the soup in batches in a blender, or use an immersion blender, until the soup is smooth and silky.
 If the soup is too thick, add broth and stir until the right consistency is reached.